Free Social Listening Tools: What You Actually Get in 2026

 Key Takeaways

 - Volume is the defining difference.
-The gap between 1,000 and 100,000 monthly results determines whether you can run continuous monitoring or only snapshot analyses.
+The gap between 1,000 and up to 400,000 monthly results determines whether you can run continuous monitoring or only snapshot analyses.

 - Advanced features matter more than dashboards.
 Boolean search, network mapping, and bot detection generate more actionable insights than color-coded sentiment gauges.